-We want to help save your teeth and ease your pain by providing quality night guards in Bridgeton, MO.
+We want to help save your teeth and ease your pain by providing quality night guards.

 Do you wake up in the morning with jaw pain, neck aches, and even migraines?
 These are common symptoms of a condition called bruxism, which causes you to clench and grind your teeth, especially while sleeping.
 The damage done to your teeth (and your quality of life!) caused by grinding and clenching can be severe and lead to numerous complications including worn down and fractured teeth, temporomandibular joint disorder (TMJ), and chronic migraines.